Muradali-786/Muradali-786/README.md

  <h1 align="center">Hi 👋, I'm Murad Ali Khan</h1>

  ### About Me:
-- 🔭 I’m currently working on Flutter
+- 🔭 I'm a professional Flutter developer.
-- 🌱 I’m currently learning Backend
+- 🌱 Currently, I'm expanding my skills into Backend development.
-- 💬 Ask me anything about Flutter
+- 💬 Feel free to ask me anything about Flutter
-- 📫 How to reach me: itsmurad07@gmail.com
+- 📫 You can reach me at itsmurad07@gmail.com
-- ⚡ Fun fact: I'm comming to teen
+- 🎯 Always striving to improve my coding skills and learn new technologies.

 ### Connect with me: